European dragon: Depiction

 During the early Middle Ages, European culture was largely out of contact with classical literature for centuries.
 During this time there was a gradual change in the usual mental image of the "dragon", i.e. the Latin draco and its equivalents in vernacular languages, which occurred in oral and written literature, including in classical literature.
 This led to the depiction in this literature of "modern-type" dragons, whose features are described below.

-The modern western image of a dragon developed in western Europe during the Middle Ages through the combination of the snakelike dragons of classical Graeco-Roman literature, references to Near Eastern dragons preserved in the Bible, and western European folk traditions including descriptions and drawings of animals named as types of snakes but inaccurately drawn with wings and/or legs.
+The modern Western image of a dragon developed in western Europe during the Middle Ages through the combination of the snakelike dragons of classical Graeco-Roman literature, references to Near Eastern dragons preserved in the Bible, and European folk traditions including descriptions and drawings of animals named as types of snakes but inaccurately drawn with wings or legs.
 The period between the 11th and 13th centuries represents the height of European interest in dragons as living creatures.

 Dragons are usually shown in modern times with a body more like a huge lizard, or a snake with two pairs of lizard-type legs, and breathing fire from their mouths.
 This traces back to the continental dragon, commonly referred to as a fire-breathing dragon.
 The continental, like many other European dragons, has bat-like wings growing from its back.

 The Anglo-Saxon poem Beowulf refers to a dragon as a draca and also as a wyrm (worm, or serpent).
 Its movements are denoted by the Anglo-Saxon verb bugan, "to bend", and it is said to have a venomous bite, and poisonous breath; all of these indicate a snake-like form and movement rather than with a lizard-like or dinosaur-like body as in later depictions, and no legs or wings are mentioned (although it is able to fly); however it shows several dragon features that later became popular: it breathed fire, flew, lived underground, and collected treasure.